Entering a Show

 Entering into Varieties can be a little more difficult as each rat and mouse has a special variety with it's own name.
 If you bought your rat and mouse from a reputable breeder, they should be able to tell you which one your rodent is.
 If you aren't familiar with rodent varieties please send us an email with a picture of your rat or mouse at info@qrf.org.au.

-Rodents entered into both Pet and Rarities accumulate Championship Points by winning Best Pet in Show & Reserve Pet in Show among many other awards.
+Rodents entered into both Pet and Varieties accumulate Championship Points by winning Best Pet in Show & Reserve Pet in Show among many other awards.
 You can find out more information on Champion Points here.

-For more details on the Pet Standards please click here
+For more details on the Pet Standards please click here.

 You can find more information on our Rat Variety Standards here.